Rod Fracture After Apparently Solid Radiographic Fusion in Adult Spinal Deformity Patients.

 RESULTS: Of 402 patients with radiographically apparent solid fusion, 9.5% (38) subsequently suffered a broken rod.
 On multivariate analysis, greater rates of rod fracture were seen among patients of age group 60-69 years (vs. 18-49), body mass index 30-34 and 35+ (vs.

 CONCLUSIONS: Rod fracture occurred in 9.5% of patients with apparently solid radiographic fusion after ASD surgery.
 Advanced age, obesity, small diameter rods (5.5 mm), osteotomy, and lower comorbidity burden were significantly associated with rod fracture.
 Nearly one-half of these patients noted worsening pain, and 21.1% required revision surgery.
 Instrumentation failure may occur and may be symptomatic even in the setting of apparent fusion on plain radiographs.

 Neurosciences (Brain & Spine)

 Daniels, Alan H; DePasse, J Mason; Durand, Wesley; Hamilton, D Kojo; Passias, Peter; Kim, Han Jo; Protopsaltis, Themistocles; Reid, Daniel B C; LaFage, Virginie; Smith, Justin S; Shaffrey, Christopher; Gupta, Munish; Klineberg, Eric; Schwab, Frank; Burton, Doug; Bess, Shay; Ames, Christopher; and Hart, Robert A, "Rod Fracture After Apparently Solid Radiographic Fusion in Adult Spinal Deformity Patients."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 185.